Erin Holland: Early life

-Erin was born in Cairns, Far North Queensland to parents Trish and Mark Holland.
+Holland was born in Cairns, Far North Queensland to parents Trish and Mark Holland.
 Her love of music began from 3 years of age, when her father taught her how to play the recorder.
 Since this early introduction, she trained as a classical, musical theatre and jazz singer, played the clarinet and saxophone and studied musical theory, with the dream of one day starring as a leading lady on Broadway.

-Erin trained in jazz and tap dancing from the age of 4, receiving honours in Advanced R.A.D Examinations.
+Holland trained in jazz and tap dancing from the age of 4, receiving honours in Advanced R.A.D Examinations.
 Throughout her schooling, she performed in orchestras, big bands, choirs, wind ensembles and many musicals.

 Her amateur theatre credits included lead roles in Anything Goes (Reno Sweeney), Beauty and the Beast (Belle), Annie (Lily) and Fame (Carmen).
 Upon graduating from Cairns State High School in 2006, Erin moved to Sydney to pursue her dreams, to study on scholarship at the Sydney Conservatorium of Music.